JoseNunoOliveira/jno/costa/costa2.md

 ---

-# "Who were the friends of Abott António da Costa in Porto"?
+# "Who were the friends of Abbé António da Costa in Porto"?
 ![bg right:40% fit](./21s.png)
 <!-- _backgroundColor: "lightcyan" -->

-They were of relatively **high social rank**
+They were of relatively **high social rank**.

 > Cf. "*enlightened people in the city*"